kanidm/kanidm/kanidm_book/src/installing_the_server.md

 # Installing the Server

-Currently we have a pre-release docker image based on git master.
+Currently we have docker images for the server components.
 They can be found at:

     https://hub.docker.com/r/kanidm/server
     https://hub.docker.com/r/kanidm/radius